MieszkoGulinski/mieszkogulinski.github.io/src/jsx-components-in-react-are-identifiers.md

 pageTitle: JSX components in React are JavaScript identifiers
 date: 2021-09-25
 tags: posts
+pageDescription: JSX syntax in React - how to conditionally display one of the available React components or HTML elements
 ---

 In React with JSX, rendering a JSX tag name beginning with a capital letter takes the component specification from an **identifier** in the surrounding scope.